rwxrob/zet/20210826180958/README.md

 use Linux.* Otherwise, you end up with people giving Helm demonstrations using `docker` on the command line, and using the GUI file explorer to rename a file (because they don't know the fucking `mv` command).
-Please, for the love of God, have some fucking self-respect and do the right thing.
-Friends don't let friends use Windows for Cloud-Native *anything*.
+Please, for the love of God, have some self-respect.
+Do the right thing.
+Teach them Linux.

-I'm so fucking tired of enterprise CTOs making excuses to *not* educate their tech people in the most significant operating system on planet Earth --- especially given the number of very user-friendly Linux distributions (like PopOS!) and the WSL2 support in Windows.
+I'm so tired of enterprise CTOs making excuses to *not* educate their tech people in the most significant operating system on planet Earth --- especially given the number of very user-friendly Linux distributions (like PopOS!) and the WSL2 support in Windows.
 Seriously,